canonical/pebble/docs/reference/cli-commands/update-identities.md

 (reference_pebble_update-identities_command)=
 # update-identities command

-The update-identities command updates or replaces one or more identities.
+The `update-identities` command is used to update or replace identities.

 ## Usage